Macschrauber/Macschrauber-s-Rom-Dump/README.md

 ### What is it?

-A tool for dumping and flashing the firmware of a Mac Pro 4,1 / 5,1 combined with an analyser of the NVRAM content and the firmware validity.
+A tool for dumping (reading) and flashing (writing) the firmware of a Mac Pro 4,1 / 5,1 combined with an analyser of the NVRAM content and the firmware validity.

 <br>